MrRobinOfficial/Guide-UnrealEngine/README.md

 A raw pointer can be sometime dangerous, because there is no validation when accessing this pointer.
 And when the pointer is pointing to nothing (meaning, the pointer is a `nullptr`).
 The program will throw a null pointer exception, also known as a segmentation fault (segfault).

 A segmentation fault occurs when a program tries to access a memory location that it does not have permission to access, which can happen when the program tries to dereference a null pointer.
 When this happens, the operating system will usually terminate the program and generate an error message.

+You can read more about [raw pointers from Microsoft Learn](https://learn.microsoft.com/en-us/cpp/cpp/raw-pointers?view=msvc-170).

 To avoid this, you must check before if the pointer is valid, before using it.
 > Use the function called `IsValid()` for raw pointers.